joshmarinacci/mac-pi-builder/readme.md

 # build Raspberry Pi OS on your Mac.

 Here you will find instructions and a helper script to setup an emulated Debian Linux virtual machine to build Raspberry Pi OS on your Mac using UTM and Qemu.
+Under the hood this uses the official [pi-gen](https://github.com/RPi-Distro/pi-gen) system to build the actual OS.

 # Setup a Debian Linux Virtual Machine on your Mac